standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## Management: what you need to do

-* Try to use the codebase.
+* Try to use the codebase, so your feedback can improve how clearly the policy and code are documented.
+For example, is the current documentation sufficient to persuade a manager at another public organization to use this codebase?
 * Make sure you understand both the policy and source code as well as the documentation.

 ## Developers and designers: what you need to do